andywiranata/jetproxy/docs/docs/middleware/circuit-breaker.md

 ---
-sidebar_position: 5
+sidebar_position: 7
 ---

-# Cache Policy
+# Circuite Breaker

 Add **Markdown or React** files to `src/pages` to create a **standalone page**: